What is AquaStretch?

 Pain from injuries, including accidents, combat, and sports injuries.

-Have low levels of flexibility for various reasons, including surgery
+you Have low levels of flexibility for various reasons, including surgery

-Soft tissue prep, for synergy with massage, chiropractic and cranial work.
+You need soft tissue prep, for synergy with massage, chiropractic and cranial work.

 Post-surgical rehabilitation: ACL, meniscus, hip and knee replacement, post-natal.